MartinPaulEve/django-caretaker/README.md

     manage.py loaddata /home/user/data.json

+## A note on Oracle support
+SQL export is not available for Oracle.
+It's a nightmare to get Oracle tools installed on our testing systems.
+Hence, Oracle systems will have to use the old dumpdata methods.

 ## Credits
 * [A context manager for files or stdout]((https://stackoverflow.com/a/17603000/349003)) by Wolph.
 * [AWS CLI](https://aws.amazon.com/cli/) for interactions with AWS.